queilawithaQ/documentation/_general/account/connected-services.md

 To change the linked account (for SCM cloud-versions as well as Google) simply disconnect and re-connect to the service, using the account you want to switch to when re-connecting.

 If you want to remove the service or temporarily disconnect it, be aware that disabling the service will remove your account from the projects that use it to pull code.
-If you just need to temporarily stop Codeship from building, a better approach is to disable to integration on the SCM side and leave the service configured as is.
+If you just need to temporarily stop CodeShip from building, a better approach is to disable to integration on the SCM side and leave the service configured as is.
 If we don't get a webhook notification from the SCM, we don't run any builds.

 Naturally, you can also update the git username in case a typo sneaked in there.